Personalized Robotic Object Rearrangement from Scene Context: Evaluation on PARSEC Scenarios

 \textbf{Aggregate Performance}: Table~\ref{tab:placement_accuracy_envs} presents the $PA$ scores for KnownEnv and NovelEnvCategory experiments.
 Across both experiments, ContextSortLM and APRICOT-NonInteractive achieve higher $PA$ than TidyBot-Random and ConSOR, demonstrating the benefit of integrating multiple semantic context sources rather than relying on a single source for preference adaptation.
 Moreover, ContextSortLM, APRICOT-NonInteractive, and TidyBot-Random have a higher $PA$ than other methods without any pre-training or using in-context examples from our dataset, highlighting the importance of pre-trained commonsense reasoning in adapting to new user preferences.

-\rev{ContextSortLM outperforms APRICOT-NonInteractive in all environment categories, emphasizing the benefit of a structured preference representation over a textual preference description.
-Notably, the $PA$ of ContextSortLM and APRICOT-NonInteractive differs the most in the \code{Dissimilar} category, which typically has more surfaces, resulting in fewer objects per surface.
-This is likely because, unlike ContextSortLM, APRICOT-NonInteractive outputs the preference description from observed arrangements $\mathbf{A}_O$ all at once, over-grouping objects and overgeneralizing user preferences. }
+ContextSortLM outperforms APRICOT-NonInteractive in all environment categories, emphasizing the benefit of its structured preference representation over a textual description.
+Notably, the $PA$ of ContextSortLM and APRICOT-NonInteractive differs most in the \code{Non-Uniform} category, where more surfaces typically lead to fewer objects per surface.
+This likely occurs because APRICOT-NonInteractive’s LLM-generated textual preference descriptions overgeneralize user preferences, causing objects to be over-grouped on surfaces.

 Among non-LLM models, ConSOR considerably outperforms the bottom half of the table (CF, CFFM, and NeatNet).
 NeatNet and CFFM struggle due to limited training data per environment, but CF underperforms even after training across environments.
 CF's reliance on pairwise object similarity misses broader contextual cues essential for rearranging across different environments, resulting in lower placement accuracy.
 CFFM's performance also suffers due to both limited data and a lack of global semantic context, despite using both scene context sources.
 Incorporating global semantic context is, therefore, essential for modeling preferences across environments.